rust-dev-tools/dev-tools-team/debugging.md

 Might be back compat with pretty printers

-### buggy debuginfo for inline function
+### Buggy debuginfo for inline function

 * Is this llvm or us?
-* MIR inlinging - are we adjusting debuginfo?
+* MIR inlining - are we adjusting debuginfo?

 ### lldb plugin